-36 RIGL§ 42-157-15, takes effect January 1, 2023
+36 RI Gen. Laws § 42-157-15

-- 6) Enrollment Error by HealthSource RI's Determination.
-The qualified individual's (or their dependent's) enrollment or non-enrollment in a QHP is unintentional, inadvertent, or erroneous and is the result of the error, misrepresentation, misconduct, or inaction of an officer, employee, or agent of HealthSource RI, its instrumentalities, or a non-Exchange entity providing enrollment assistance or conducting enrollment activities.37 - 7) Substantial Violation.
+the error, misrepresentation, misconduct, or inaction of an officer, employee, or agent of HealthSource RI, its instrumentalities, or a non-Exchange entity providing enrollment assistance or conducting enrollment activities.37

+- 7) Substantial Violation.
 The enrollee, or their dependent, adequately demonstrates to HealthSource RI that the QHP in which the individual is enrolled substantially violated a material provision of its contract with the enrollee. - 8) Change in Insurance Affordability Program Eligibility.
 The individual or dependent enrolled in a QHP, an eligible employer-sponsored plan, or individual coverage becomes newly eligible or ineligible for Advanced Premium Tax Credits (APTCs), or experiences a change in eligibility for cost-sharing reductions.38 - 9) Permanent Move.
 The qualified individual or enrollee, or their dependent, gains access to new QHPs following a permanent move. - 10) American Indian Status.
 The qualified individual is an Indian, as defined by Section 4 of the Indian Health Care Improvement Act and may enroll in a QHP or change from one QHP to another one time per month. - 11) Exceptional Circumstances.
 The qualified individual or enrollee, or their dependent, demonstrates to HealthSource RI, in accordance with guidelines issued by HHS, that the individual meets other exceptional circumstances as HealthSource RI may provide. - 12) Loss of Dental coverage.
 The Exchange retains the discretion to establish an enrollment in dental plan only for a loss of access to dental coverage by a member of one's household.
-Loss of dental coverage rules logic remains the same as that for health insurance, as described above, and does not include voluntary termination, rescissions or failure to pay premiums on a timely basis.
-Loss of dental coverage would allow the eligible household to purchase or add dental coverage only and would not be considered an opportunity to change health insurance enrollment, unless meeting some other eligibility criteria as described elsewhere, Customers must call the Contact Center to apply for dental coverage only to utilize this triggering event. - abandonment or a dependent or unmarried victim within a household, is enrolled in minimum essential coverage, and is seeking to enroll in coverage separate from the perpetrator of the abuse or abandonment, they are eligible for a special enrollment period.
+Loss of dental coverage rules logic remains the same as that for health insurance, as described above, and does not include voluntary termination, rescissions, or failure to pay premiums on a timely basis.
+Loss of dental coverage would allow the eligible household to purchase or add dental coverage only and would not be considered an opportunity to change health insurance enrollment, unless meeting some other eligibility criteria as described elsewhere, Customers must call the Contact Center to apply for dental coverage only to utilize this triggering event. - 13) Domestic Abuse or Spousal Abandonment: If an individual is a victim of domestic abuse or spousal abandonment or a dependent or unmarried victim within a household, is enrolled in minimum essential coverage, and is seeking to enroll in coverage separate from the perpetrator of the abuse or abandonment, they are eligible for a special enrollment period.
 Additionally, a dependent of a victim of domestic abuse or spousal abandonment, applying on the same application as the victim, may enroll in coverage at the same time as the victim. - a.
 Domestic abuse is defined as physical, psychological, sexual, or emotional abuse, including efforts to control, isolate, humiliate, and intimidate, or to undermine the victim's ability to reason independently.
 All the facts and circumstances are considered in determining whether an individual is abused, including the effects of alcohol or drug abuse by the victim's spouse.
 Depending on the facts and circumstances, abuse of an individual's child or other family member living in the household may constitute abuse of the individual.
 39 b.
 An individual is a victim of spousal abandonment if, taking into account all facts and circumstances, the individual is unable to locate their spouse after reasonable diligence.
 40

-37 In such cases, HealthSource RI may take such action to correct or limit the effects of the error, misrepresentation or inaction.
-3845 CFR 155.420(d)(6).
+37 In such cases, HealthSource RI may take such action to correct or limit the effects of the error, misrepresentation, or inaction.
+38 45 C.F.R. § 155.420(d)(6)